microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

 ![Prototype Board](./images/prototype.JPG)

-**Note: Component values are application specific.
-Please see the Design Procedure section for more information.**
+**Note**: Component values are application specific.
+Please see the Design Procedure section for more information.

 ## Self-Tests